Children with volunteers

-Dear Esteemed supporters and Friends,
+Dear Esteemed Supporters,

 Greetings to you from Health Education Adoption Rehabilitation Development Society (HEARDS)!

 We are extremely thankful for your continuous support towards the rehabilitation of child laborers and with your continuous support we were able to bring a tremedous change in the community.
 The project continues to be the only source of quality education for the children of this region.
 Over the past year, we have seen children from far off communities enrolling in the classes to access a better education.
 The children’s learning has improved.
 The older children have grown in confidence and can now speak more fluently.
 At a recent Annual Day event, even the youngest children recited poems and rhymes with ease.
 They proudly recited English, Telugu and Hindi rhymes taught to them by our teachers.
 Another achievement in this past year has been the setting up of a Parents’ Committee.
 The parent representatives on this community are being encouraged to play a more active role in their children’s education.
 They help advocate with the community of issues of importance such as attendance, garbage disposal and health.
 The rehabilitation centre education has created awareness amongst students due to which they are attending the classes timely.

 Writing and reading promotion activities were given more emphasis this year in the rehabilitation center.
 The objective of this program was to take children out of the text book context and familiarize them with the language.
 This includes writing copywriting books, writing home work, correct pronunciation, simple grammar, songs and poetry.
 Children were encouraged to come forward and talk to their class and read aloud.
 The children came regularly as they found the class interesting and beneficial to them.
 Apart from these activities children were also started to read library books in the centre.